rthalley/dnspython/doc/message.rst

 DNS Messages
 ============

-Objects of the dns.message.Message class represent a single DNS message, as defined by `RFC 1035 <https://tools.ietf.org/html/rfc1035>`_ and its many updates and extensions.
+Objects of the dns.message.Message class and its subclasses represent a single DNS message, as defined by `RFC 1035
+<https://tools.ietf.org/html/rfc1035>`_ and its many updates and
+extensions.

 The module provides tools for constructing and manipulating messages.
 TSIG signatures and EDNS are also supported.
 Messages can be dumped to